India Orders 3 More Krivak III/Talwar Class Frigates

 The most likely possibility is the Russian Klub missile, which has encountered some reliability issues when test-fired from “upgraded” Indian Kilo Class submarines.

-As the late and lamented eDefense Online noted, in August 2005 Pakistan gave China a $700-million order for 4 new 3,100t Type 053H3 Jiangwei II Class/ F-22P frigates and 6 Z-9C helicopters (a Chinese copy of the French AS 365N Dauphin II), albeit with a mix of Chinese and western equipment.
+In August 2005 Pakistan gave China a $700-million order for 4 new 3,100t Type 053H3 Jiangwei II Class/ F-22P frigates and 6 Z-9C helicopters (a Chinese copy of the French AS 365N Dauphin II), albeit with a mix of Chinese and western equipment [Source: eDefense, now offline.]
 The F-22P Frigates were explicitly described as a counter to India’s Talwar Class, and were sold via soft loans from China.

-Deliveries were expected between 2009-2014, and remained on track as of late 2008.
-PNS Zulfiquar (Sword), the first ship of class, was formally handed over in July 30/09, and arrived in Karachi in September 2009.
+F-22P deliveries were expected between 2009-2014, and deliveries arrived on schedule.
+PNS Zulfiquar (Sword), the first ship of class, was formally handed over in July 30/09, and arrived in Karachi in September 2009, while the 3rd ship was delivered a year later.

 Nov 10/09: RIA Novosti reports that the Yantar shipyard in Russia’s Baltic exclave of Kaliningrad is planning to float out the first of the 3 Talwar class frigates being built for the Indian Navy at the end of November.
 Spokesman Sergei Mikhailov adds that “Floating out does not mean that the sea trials will start right away.
 We still have to carry out post-construction work.
 The trials will start in 2010.”